GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Initialization and Degeneration

 \subsubsection{Anchor Point Refinement}

 Finally we are ready to refine the previous coarse anchor point and align the local world trajectory with that in ECEF frame.
 Different from the first step, the position result from VIO is used as prior information.
-The following problem is optimized over the sliding window measurements:
+The following problem is optimized over the sliding window measurements.

 The anchor point coordinate and the receiver clock biases associate with each GNSS epoch are refined through the optimization of the above problem.
 After this step, the anchor point, origin of the ENU frame, is set to the origin of the local world frame.
-Finally the initialization phase of the entire estimator is finished and all necessary initial quantities have been generated to boot the system up.
+Finally the initialization phase of the entire estimator is finished and all necessary quantities have been assigned initial values.